vincedarley/homebridge-plugin-bwaspa/README.md

   <a href="https://github.com/vincedarley/homebridge-plugin-bwaspa"><img src="https://raw.githubusercontent.com/vincedarley/homebridge-plugin-bwaspa/master/graphics/plugin.png" height="154"></a>
 </p>

-With a typical setup, all you need to do is give your spa a name here.
-Everything else should be automatic.
+With a typical setup, there is nothing more you need to do (if you wish you can specify your Spa's model name).
+Everything should be automatic.
 However, you can manually specify the IP address and the particular set of controls you want to make available if you wish (or in particular if your spa cannot be automatically discovered on your network - you'll see errors in the log if that is the case).
 Click save and restart homebridge so the changes take effect.

 <p align="center">
   <a href="https://github.com/vincedarley/homebridge-plugin-bwaspa"><img src="https://raw.githubusercontent.com/vincedarley/homebridge-plugin-bwaspa/master/graphics/settings.png" height="400"></a>